The Best Train between Nabadwip and Kolkata is the 'Malda Intercity Express'

 (Nabadwip to Howrah) leaving Nabadwip at 10:25 a.m.

 The 'up' train usually leaves from platform 3 or 4 in Howrah (ask 3 people).
-It arrives empty in Howrah early and should be at the platform by 3:00.
-Its scheduled departure time in 3:10 P.M.
+It arrives empty in Howrah and should be at the platform by 3:00.

-The only downside of these trains is that you need a reserved ticket and it must be purchased in advance.
-If you purchase a regular Express Ticket from the regular counters you *may* be able to upgrade it on the train by paying the difference in fare -- or you may be shunted down to the general carriage where you have no guarantee of a seat or even much in the way of standing space....
+If you purchase a non-reserved Express Ticket from the regular counters you *may* be able to upgrade it to A/C on the train by seeing the Ticket Inspector before boarding the train, and then paying the difference of fare -- or you may be shunted down to the general carriage where you have no guarantee of a seat or even much in the way of standing space....

 For Howrah to Nabadwip, in our experience it can take 45 minutes or so in line to get tickets in Howrah for the up train.
-Showing up at Howrah by 2:00 might not be unreasonable, or even having someone go to Howrah in the morning to get tickets.
-Advance reservations a day or more before can be made at any computerised ticket office.
+Showing up at Howrah by 2:00 might not be unreasonable.
+Advance reservations can be made at any computerised ticket office and at many travel agents.

 The correct ticket window in Howrah for the on-the-day ticket purchase is: from outside the old Howrah Station, face the station and go to the far left, to the entrance with a large blue sign above it: "Current Reservations."
 If you are inside the station, then face the front main exit (with the trains behind you).
-The booking office is off to the right, right in the corner beneath a sign that says "Medicine" where you enter another small room separate from the main station hall.
+The booking office is off to the right, right in the corner where you enter another small room separate from the main station hall.
 There you will find a number of windows.
 Ask for a reservation form and try to fill it up before reaching the front of the line.
-If someone is getting tickets for a number of people they need all passengers' names and ages.
 They stop issuing tickets 15 minutes before the train departs.

 Good luck, and please keep us informed if you find any of this information needs updating.